PhilipYip1988/vmware-workstation-installation-guide/windows-vista-guest/readme.md

 <img src="https://github.com/user-attachments/assets/5514decd-033c-472e-8b33-fe3d7ff1ab57" width="600"/>

-And dragged and dropped over to the VM:
+When using a Windows 11 Host, the file can be dragged and dropped over to the VM.
+On a Linux host, the most commonly used Desktop Environment GNOME (and less common Desktop Environments) are not supported and shared folders have to be configured:

 <img src="https://github.com/user-attachments/assets/16a167a5-6ebd-4178-baea-019d560392e5" width="600"/>